Centre should respond to China’s claim on Galwan Valley: Sena

 China claims whole of Galwan Valley, hopes India will work with it

 "This is unacceptable and the government needs to clarify or respond to this.
-Havewe ceded our Galwan valley or ousted the PLA from there?
+Have we ceded our Galwan valley or ousted the PLA from there?
 Nation wants to know," the recently elected Rajya Sabha member said in the tweet.